Retatrutide

 Retatrutide is a novel triple-agonist peptide developed by Eli Lilly that simultaneously activates three metabolic receptors: GLP-1 (glucagon-like peptide-1), GIP (glucose-dependent insulinotropic polypeptide), and glucagon receptors.
 This triple-action mechanism makes it the most potent weight loss compound ever studied in clinical trials.

-While not yet FDA approved (currently in Phase 3 trials), research-grade Retatrutide is widely available through peptide suppliers.
-Users consistently report dramatic fat loss with good tolerability, particularly compared to Semaglutide.
+While not yet FDA approved (currently in Phase 3 trials), research-grade retatrutide is widely available through peptide suppliers.
+Users consistently report dramatic fat loss with good tolerability, particularly compared to semaglutide.
+Browse all weight loss peptide options to compare, or verify your supplier with the COA verification guide.

 How It Works